writefreely/documentation/README.md

 ## Format

 All documentation is written in plain text / Markdown.
-In the near future, it'll be directly used to generate nice-looking documentation on [WriteFreely.org](https://writefreely.org).
+It generates [documentation pages](https://writefreely.org/docs) on WriteFreely.org.

 ## Contributing